hejtmy/cebex-behavioral-analysis-r-2020-summer/homeworks.md

 ### ggplot

 save the code into a file named [yourname]-ggplot-exploration.R.
-Put all the answers into commens after the code which generated the graph.
+Put all the answers into comments after the code which generated the graph.

 Use the big5 dataset from the previous task.
 You will need all those extra columns (openness, extraversion, neuroticism, age group etc.)
 1. Plot a histogram of openess and color it nicely :)